librenms/librenms/doc/Developing/os/Test-Units.md

 ## Capturing test data

-`./scripts/save-tests-data.php` is provided to make it easy to collect data for tests.
-Running save-tests-data.php with the --hostname (-h) allows you to capture all data used to discover and poll a device already added to LibreNMS.
+`./scripts/save-test-data.php` is provided to make it easy to collect data for tests.
+Running save-test-data.php with the --hostname (-h) allows you to capture all data used to discover and poll a device already added to LibreNMS.
 Make sure to re-run the script if you add additional support.
 Check the command-line help for more options.